February 13, 2020

 “We were both wearing a black T-shirt, baseball hat and jeans when we first met—it was instant love.
 Our style is often in sync and when it’s not, we still want to complement each other.
 I’ve definitely influenced Charles’ style—his suits have become more tailored, his jeans are skinnier, and he’s invested much more in his wardrobe.
 For us, fashion is about creativity.”

-Stephen & Chelsea Naparstek Photos Shot on Location at Gallery Aesthete; Charles and Paolo Montorio-Archer STYLING BY CHINH HUYNH/SAKS FIFTH AVENUE CHICAGO; SHOT ON LOCATION AT SAKS FIFTH AVENUE CHICAGO; Azeez Khan and Arden Fanning Andrews Photos SHOT ON LOCATION AT AZEEZA; HAIR & MAKEUP BY THE MARIO TRICOCI CREATIVE TEAM
+Photography by: Stephen & Chelsea Naparstek Photos Shot on Location at Gallery Aesthete; Charles and Paolo Montorio-Archer STYLING BY CHINH HUYNH/SAKS FIFTH AVENUE CHICAGO; SHOT ON LOCATION AT SAKS FIFTH AVENUE CHICAGO; Azeez Khan and Arden Fanning Andrews Photos SHOT ON LOCATION AT AZEEZA; HAIR & MAKEUP BY THE MARIO TRICOCI CREATIVE TEAM